krach-protocol/krach-go/spec/index.md

 generated) public key which is always 32 bytes in length.
 Since the length of this packet type is static and well known there are no length fields.

-TODO: Think about SNI-like mechanism, which should also include something like a "Realm" for easier multi tennancy on single hosts.
+TODO: Think about SNI-like mechanism, which should also include something like a "Realm" for easier multi tenancy on single hosts.

  0                   1                   2                   3